 - Level 5 Optimizing: World-class.
 The IA activity has acquired top-level professional and specialized skills, and is a critical part of the organization’s governance structure.

 The final conclusion on the external assessment will be determined based on several factors, including the following:

 - Assessment of maturity in each element vs. purpose of department

 The Internal Audit Capability Model was created for the public sector to help those organizations implement the fundamentals of effective internal auditing.
 While designed for the public sector, the model can be applied to any organization, regardless of industry or sector.
 Vonya Global is one of the few firms which has developed a methodology for evaluating Internal Audit Departments against the IA-CM and has used this methodology to help organizations outside of the public sector.

 This blog post was written by Steven Randall.
-Steve is a Managing Partner with Vonya Global, a premier provider of internal audit consulting services, and a Director of the Adler-Caris Foundation, a not-for-profit dedicated to raising funds for Alzheimer’s Disease research.
+Steve is a Managing Partner with Vonya Global, a premier provider of internal audit consulting services, a member of the IIA Chicago Chapter Board of Governors, a Director of the Adler-Caris Foundation, a not-for-profit dedicated to raising funds for Alzheimer’s Disease research, and the President of the Oz Park Baseball Association, a not-for-profit dedicated to providing fundamental based baseball in a safe environment in the city of Chicago.
 If you would like more information about Vonya Global or if you have a questions for Steve, you may contact him through this blog, the company website, twitter, or his LinkedIn Profile.